CSCI331-Angular/app/README.md

 Links to GitHub repos:
   https://github.com/CSCI331-Angular/app.git

-Link to the site running on the MSU CSCI331 server(Only accessible via MSU_Secure):
+Link to the site running on the MSU CSCI331 server(Only accessible via MSU_Secure): N/A (Unable to host on the server, will be submitting a video demo.)

 Link to our slideshow:
 https://tinyurl.com/32urpr5f